Introducing the new Crawl Errors criterion

 How to set it up

 First, log into your WooRank account and head to your overview page.
-Click on the advanced review that you want to sync, then select ‘Settings’ at the bottom of the review menu on the left.
+Click on the project that you want to sync, then select ‘Settings’.
 It’s important to note that you must have Google Search Console access for the website that you wish to sync.